eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/node-shapes/index.md

 ### Description

 The node description should provide context information for the user when creating a new resource based on this node.

 Used Path: `rdfs:comment`

+### Tab Name (deprecated)

+Name of the tab (deprecated, only interpreted until 20.06)

+Used Path: `shui:tabName`

 ### Navigation list query

 This property links the node shape to a SPARQL 1.1 Query in order to provide a sophisticated user navigation list query e.g. to add specific additional columns.
-The query should use  as a placeholder for the FROM section.
-Additionally,  can be used to access the graph in the FROM section.
+The query should use {{FROM}} as a placeholder for the FROM section.
+Additionally, {{GRAPH}} can be used to access the graph in the FROM section.

 Used Path: `shui:navigationListQuery`

 ### Depiction Image

 This property links a node shape to an image in order to use this image when showing resources based on this node shape somewhere.